Great Migration Masai Mara | 4 Days Masai Mara Wildebeest Migration Package - 2025

 The migration is one of the most booked safaris in Kenya, and in the past two days, you might have seen thousands of wildebeest, zebra, and antelopes.
 Don’t worry that the full-day tours are over since you will see the wildebeest on the 4th day before heading out of the reserve.

-Day 4: Morning Game Drive, Maasai Village Visit, & Transfer to Nairobi
+Day 4: Optional Morning Game Drive, Maasai Village Visit, & Transfer to Nairobi

 As your Mara escapades draw close, you will have an early breakfast and then check out with your bag.
 You wrap up the Masai Mara packages nicely with one last morning game drive in a land cruiser.